pineunity/apmec/doc/source/user/scale_usage_guide.rst

 through image flavor settings.
 This result in either provisioning VNF for typical usage or for maximum usage.
 The former leads to service disruption when load exceeds provisioned capacity.
 And the later leads to underutilized resources and waste during normal system load.
-So tacker provides a way to seamlessly scale the number of VNFs on demand either manually or automatically.
+So apmec provides a way to seamlessly scale the number of VNFs on demand either manually or automatically.